onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 children
 Alice was born soon after they arrived

-tape script 7.11 talking to Grandma so grandma your parents were both born in the Orkney Islands is that right yes my mother was called Jane she grew up
+tapescript 7.11 talking to Grandma so grandma your parents were both born in the Orkney Islands is that right yes my mother was called Jane she grew up